-Eugene Peterson in his paraphrase of the Bible, The Message, presents part of today's Gospel this way: "Then Jesus went to work on his disciples.
+Eugene Peterson in his paraphrase of the Bible, The Message, presents part of today's Gospel passage this way: "Then Jesus went to work on his disciples.
 "Anyone who intends to come with me has to let me lead.
 You're not in the driver's seat; I am.
 Don't run from suffering; embrace it.
 Follow me and I'll show you how.
 Self-help is no help at all.
 Self-sacrifice is the way, my way, to finding yourself, your true self.
 What kind of deal is it to get everything you want but lose yourself?"

-The spiritual paradox of following Jesus is we need to lose our life so that we may find it in Christ.
+The spiritual paradox of following Jesus is you need to lose your life so that you may find it in Christ, and we do this by setting our mind on divine things and not on human things.